top of page

 The machine on the bottom right is a Molecular Forge.
 It is a late-game machine as it requires materials that aren't available on your starting asteroid.
 Some molecular forge recipes also require petroleum, which is why there is a petroleum source by it.
 The petroleum tank doubles as a cooling liquid for glass.

 If you have a Glossy Drecko ranch you don't need the Polymer Press (the white machine on the right).
 Then you could add an Exosuit Forge or some other necessary machine there.
+(I have stopped using the polymer press entirely and always get my plastic from glossy drecko farming.
+Try it if you haven't already.)

 The cooling loop isn't included in the above picture, as it would make it (even more) confusing.
 I'll cover the cooling loop separately.